Anti-Bullying Laws Finally in Place

 Detroit Father Pushing for Legislation in Michigan

-Michigan is another state that is struggling to adopt anti-bullying laws, despite the urging by one Detroit father who lost his son to bullying in 2002.
+Michigan is another state that is struggling to adopt anti-bullying laws despite the urging of one Detroit father who lost his son to bullying in 2002.
 Kevin Epling's son Matt committed suicide after being hazed and bullied by classmates.
 The introduced bill, known as Matt's Law, has been voted down by some members of the state legislature, but according to the Detroit Free Press, the bill will be re-introduced in the next legislative session.

 Anti-bullying laws are far from perfect, but they may be a school district's best chance to protect the victims of this unnecessary and often preventable offense.
 By giving states and schools clear guidelines in dealing with bullying behavior, perhaps many of the perpetrators of such acts will recognize there are consequences to their actions.
-At the same time, victims may feel safer going to school, which will raise the bar on our quality of public education overall.
+At the same time, victims may feel safer going to school, which will raise the bar on the quality of public education overall.

 Questions?
-Contact us on Facebook. @publicschoolreview
+Contact us on Facebook and Instagram. @publicschoolreview

 Additional Resources [+]